Orienfish/robust-lora/README.md

 ├── LICENSE
 ├── README.md    // This file
-├── alg          // Algorithms for LoRa gateway placement and device configuration ├── data         // End device location and how to generate path loss matrix ├── ns3-exp      // Scripts to test in ns3
+├── alg          // Algorithms for LoRa gateway placement and device configuration ├── data         // End device location data and how to generate path loss matrix ├── ns3-exp      // Scripts to test in ns3
 └── relaxOpt     // MATLAB scripts to call SNOPT to optimally solve the relaxed problem
 ```